n3dst4/gumshoe-fvtt/DEVELOPMENT.md

 > 7.0.0 will be (probably) the first release from GitHub:
 > * Uses GitGub actions instead of GitLab CI
 > * Uses GitHub Releases instead of GitLab Generic Packages
+>
+> As of 8.2.1 We no longer need to create the release by hand on the Foundry website - it's all handled by a GitHub action.
+You can see the package management page at https://foundryvtt.com/packages/investigator/edit to check it's worked if you like.

 To perform a release: